Package Management in Python#

 Instead, create a new environment for each project.
 Just remember to activate the environment before installing packages or running scripts.

-recommended practice is:
+.
+The recommended practice is:

 If a package is available for